dy/sprae/readme.md

 ```

 * `sprae` initializes subtree with data and immediately evaporates `:` attrs.
-* `state` is object reflecting current values, changing any of its props rerenders subtree.
+* `state` is object reflecting current values, changing any of its props rerenders subtree in a tick.
-* To batch-update multiple properties `sprae` can be run repeatedly as: `sprae(container, newValues)`

 <!--
 <details>